 To followers of Christ, this makes sense, and you realize that this is the answer.
 You’ve experienced Him being your everything, and all that you need and want, and how glorious and truly satisfying it is.
 But it’s so easy to lose it, to have lost it.
 Especially with so many daily and hourly pressures and pushes and pulls, along with cultural and societal messages that indirectly and directly cause us to lose focus.

-To those who have never walked with Christ, I know this sounds weird and churchy and completely out of touch with the way the world works, and with all that you know (and all you’ve been told) about doing life.
+To those who have never walked with Jesus, I know this sounds weird and churchy and completely out of touch with the way the world works, and with all that you know (and all you’ve been told) about doing life.
 I totally get that.

 But if you struggle with some level of discontentment every year, and you continue to assume that the answer has to be “more” (fitness, money, degrees, popularity, relationships, you name it), I just want to suggest that it will likely leave you right where you started when it comes to fulfillment, and when it comes to peace.
 From my experience, what you truly want and need will ultimately remain elusive.
 Maybe from your experience as well, as you look back over the last handful of years.